-During the RR Station Repair Phase of each turn the Union player may attempt to remove a damaged markers from one RR station provided that he has an infantry or engineer unit in the damaged station.
+During the RR Station Repair Phase of each turn the Union player may attempt to remove a damaged marker from one RR station providing that he has an infantry or engineer unit in or adjacent to the damaged station and no enemy unit is in or adjacent to the damaged station.
 Destroyed markers may never be removed.
 The Union player rolls a die.
 On a roll of 1 or less, the Damage marker is removed; on a roll of 2 or more, the marker remains.
-Die roll modifiers: -1 Haupt unit occupies hex, +1 if in ZOC of enemy unit.
-If the Union player fails to remove a particular Damage marker, he may make other attempts to remove it in later RR Station Repair Phases.
+Die roll modifiers: -1 Haupt unit is in or adjacent to the hex, -1 for each previous turn an attempt was made to repair the station.
 Damaged RR Stations effect RR movement and Union Supply.